logo

 How is C♯ Lydian different from C♯ major?

 C♯ Lydian has a raised 4th (F♯♯) while C♯ major has a perfect 4th (F♯).
-Otherwise, the two scales are identical.
+Aside from this difference, the two scales share the same notes.

 What is the parent scale of C♯ Lydian?

 G♯ major.
-C♯ Lydian uses the same notes as G♯ major, but starts on its fourth degree (C♯).
+C♯ Lydian uses the same notes as G♯ major, but starts on its 4th degree (C♯).

 Summary: C♯ Lydian Scale